Metcalfe Forestry CO

 - Put the sale up for bid to as many qualified and reputable applicants as possible.
 For some low value timber sales (typically small hardwood pulp timber stand improvement sales) it is not cost effective to bid the sale out.
 In these situations we recommend negotiating the sale with a logging company of choice and usually sell the timber on a scale basis.

 - After the bid is awarded, the down payments and security deposits are collected.
-All financial transactions are run through the Metcalfe Forestry escrow account.
+All security deposit financial transactions are run through the Metcalfe Forestry escrow account.
 All logging contracts have provisions verifying compliance with described standards of performance and insurance requirements.

 - During the timber harvest we conduct site visits to ensure the logger is meeting our expectations.